 You might have more luck at vintage markets and shops.
-Vintage fairs pop up all over London.
+Vintage fairs pop up all over London (outside of COVID-19 times, anyway).
 Plus there are large vintage shops like Beyond Retro, Traid and Rockit.
 Traid also runs clothing repair workshops if you’re keen to fix things up.

 If you have something more specific in mind, try searching online at eBay, Depop and Vinted for vintage and preloved finds.

 Chances are you’ve got a few subscriptions on the go for various entertainment sites.
 Well, that idea is now extending to the fashion industry.
 A growing number of clothing rental schemes means saving waste and, let’s face it, precious London storage space.

 Rental schemes range from designer outfits to high street favourites.
 You can read more about UK clothing rental here.

 Borrowing doesn’t just stop at clothes.
 There are plenty of sharing-economy apps and sites like Gumtree and Fat Llama where people rent out anything from power tools to bikes, skis and camera equipment for a small fee.

 Sharing is about people as well as stuff too.
 London can be a lonely place, so sharing items is a good way of connecting with your community too.
 Apps and sites like Streetbank and Next Door gives users a chance to get to know their neighbours better.